Base64 Decoder Tool Thumbnail

 4. If you want, you can copy the result using the Copy button.

-Is It Secure To Use Your Base64 Converter?
+Is It Secure To Use Your Base64 Decoder?

 Why Base64 is not an encryption?
 Infographic with 5 reasons